-Selena is targeting mid-May as her horses' first competition.
-Four months out, that calls for making the most of relatively light, short work-outs.
+The unpredictable return-to-competition timelines call for making the most of relatively light, short work-outs.
 Elevated cavaletti work, at the walk, and "bounce" jumping exercises are keeping her horses fit, without undue wear and tear on their bodies or boredom in their brains.

 Cavaletti at the walk is an exercise recommended by U.S. and Canadian eventing team physical therapist Jo-Ann Wilson, M.Ed., Selena explains.
 "Because the horse is going slower, at the walk, they have to lift up each leg longer, which is more work for them.
 It's really hard to build up the horses' stifle muscles when you can't do hill work.
 This builds up their stifle and hamstrings."

 Using light poles on plastic blocks, Selena works up to setting the poles a little below the height of the horse's knee.
 She typically starts with five passes through a set of five poles, then gradually increases.
 Under normal circumstances, she'd do raised cavaletti walk work once a week.
 These days it's twice a week because there are few other fitness options.

 For cardio, Selena likes bounce exercises in which low jumps are set approximately 9-10' apart so the horse "bounces" through, landing then taking off without a stride in between.
 "Horses don't breathe when they do bounces, so it's good for building up their cardio."

 To sharpen form and technique, Selena sets alternating high-side cross-rails to encourage straightness with vertical fences.
 Balsam Hall's indoor arena is on the small side and bounces are an efficient way to make the most of it.